hantsy/javaee8-by-example-gitbook/overview/ide.md

 # Example Codes

-You can get the source codes from my GitHub account, and install JDK 8, NetBeans 8.2 or 9, Glassfish v5, and play the sample codes yourself.
+You can get the sample codes of this book from my GitHub account, and install JDK 8, NetBeans 8.2 or 9, Glassfish v5, and play the sample codes yourself.

 ### Get source codes